Learning to Solve Constrained Bilevel Control Co-Design Problems: Introduction

-{\bf Contributions.} The main contributions of this paper are: \textbf{(1)} We propose a novel Learning to Optimize method for bilevel optimization problems, whose core concept is based on using differentiable optimization to ensure optimality of the lower-level solution, while ensuring constraint satisfaction at the upper level via differentiable projections. \textbf{(2)} Building on this concept, we show how those differentiable optimizations can also be used to compose internal gradient-based correction mechanisms for the satisfaction of \emph{coupling constraints} - which significantly complicate bilevel problems by coupling their upper and lower-level variables. \textbf{(3)} We demonstrate the proposed framework on a collection of challenging bilevel problems, including those with \emph{nonconvex} lower level problems and complex, high-dimensional constraints.
-In particular, we demonstrate its ability to learn high-quality solutions in the optimal control co-design setting, where the design of an engineering system is optimized subject to an optimal control policy.
+\textbf{Contributions.} The main contributions of this paper are: \textbf{(1)} We propose a novel Learning to Optimize method for bilevel optimization problems, whose core concept is based on using differentiable optimization to ensure optimality of the lower-level solution, while ensuring constraint satisfaction at the upper level via differentiable projections. \textbf{(2)} We show how differentiable optimization can also be used to compose gradient-based correction mechanisms for the satisfaction of \emph{coupling constraints} - a significant challenge in bilevel problems. \textbf{(3)} We demonstrate the proposed framework on a collection of challenging constrained bilevel optimization and control-co-design problems, including those with \emph{nonconvex} lower level problems and complex constraints.
+In particular, we demonstrate its ability to learn high-quality approximate parametric solutions for a distribution of problems.
+Full code is found at: \url{https://github.com/anon-research-coding/Control-Design-Learning}